kwstanths/Linked-List/README.md

 sudo make install

-#Use the library
+# Use the library

-Add FindmyList.cmake file to your CMake Module path,
+Add FindmyList.cmake file to your CMake Modules path,

 See bin/CMakeLists.txt to use in your CMake project